DavidMcKissick/Programming-course-certificate-vault/Certification Tasks/Certification Task 1.md

 ## How to submit
 1. Complete the student signup sheet at https://docs.google.com/forms/d/e/1FAIpQLSd1C17Ya1IEvDdfbiZTz1SmoqZYIE0s0DpPeSE8MbRKCmvkkg/viewform
-2. Fork the certification vault on github
+2. Fork the certification vault on github once you have a student folder
 3. Place your project folder in Students/yourname/Projects
 4. Submit a pull request and I will review your work.
 If the work is up to snuff, You will receive your certification in less than 2 weeks.
 Usually a few hours unless I'm busy.